Army Reserve in Puerto Rico, Working together towards readiness

 |0

-This work, Army Reserve in Puerto Rico, Working together towards readiness, by SGT Halayla Vega, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve in Puerto Rico, Working together towards readiness, by SSG Katherine Ramos Muniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT